shahram-noorani/arc-progress-android-library/README.md

 ## How to download
 ### Gradle:
-add this line to your module build.gradle dependecies block:
+add this line to your module build.gradle repositories block:

     allprojects {
 		repositories {